-Hello everybody, today I’m going to share a phenomenal guide on thermoplastic vulcanisate.
+Hello everybody, today I will share a phenomenal guide on thermoplastic vulcanisate.
 A hybrid between plastic and rubber was invented to create revolutionary products.

 What is TPV Material?

-It is an invention that has helped to bridge the gap between plastic and rubber.
+Like TPR and TPU, It is an invention that has helped bridge the gap between plastic and rubber.

 TPVs majorly include acrylate rubber TPV (ACM), silicone rubber TPV (TPSiV), TPV based on NR or ENR, and polyolefin elastomer (EOC) / PP TPV).